"Idleness is to the human mind like rust to iron."Ezra Cornell

 What to cook in cast iron

 Cast iron has a high melting point (2060-2200°F), making it excellent for campfire cooking and high-heat searing.
 Its superior heat retention also makes it a good choice for frying and long-cooked dishes like stews and braises.
 And it works on induction burners and can go from stovetop to oven.
 To help prevent the pans from rusting, some cast-iron is enameled, a type of glass that eliminates a few of cast-iron's shortcomings: enamel covers up cast-iron's reactivity, it jettisons the need for seasoning, and it makes the cooking surface smoother and easier to clean.
 The French companies Le Creuset and Staub only make enameled cast iron.
 The downsides?
-Enamel slows down the pan's heat conductivity (and cast-iron is already on the low side).
+Enamel protects the iron from rusting, but it slows down the pan's heat conductivity (and cast-iron is already on the low side).
 Plus, enamel can scorch, which means saying goodbye to that smooth nonstick surface.
 What's worse, enameled surfaces can crack or chip with excessive force or sudden temperature changes, like when you deglaze a hot pan with cooler liquid.
 Bacteria can grow in any crack, so in many commercial kitchens, enameled iron cookware is prohibited.